 Transitioning an article into the Treaty

-Most articles will be transitioned into the Treaty by the United States community members before being exported to Australia.
+Most articles will be transitioned into the Treaty by the United States Community members before being exported to Australia.
 Australian Community members will only be required to transition articles into the treaty for articles that:

 • have already been exported from the United States under existing ITAR arrangements